Tax pooling and imputation credits

 The timing of tax pool transactions can create a debit or credit to the taxpayer’s Imputation Credit Account (ICA).

-Note: This information is not intended to substitute a taxpayer or tax agent making their own enquiries regarding their or their client’s ICA position, and is not intended to constitute tax advice.
+Note: This information is not intended to substitute a taxpayer or tax agent making their own enquiries regarding their or their client’s ICA position and is not intended to constitute tax advice.

 The Income Tax Act 2007 outlines the rules for the timing of imputation credits/debits for companies in relation to deposits, transfers or withdrawals to, within and from a tax pool.
 Inland Revenue also provides useful commentary online on this topic.